 Co-design a 2020-2025 Strategic Research Agenda to facilitate the establishment of an International Research Consortium on Soil Carbon.

-Grounded in Scientific evidence and stakeholder's knowledge and research needs, the CIRASA team is developing a Strategic Research Agenda at EU and global levels.
-This SRA will support the alignment of research into an International Research Consortium.
-At this state of the project, CIRCASA plans for major breakthroughs on soil carbon sequestration through the International Research Consortium (IRC) on soil carbon focused on three topics:
+Grounded in scientific evidence and stakeholder's knowledge and research needs, the CIRASA team has developed a Strategic Research Agenda (SRA) at EU and global levels.
+This SRA will support the alignment of research into an International Research Consortium (IRC).
+At this stage of the project, CIRCASA plans for major breakthroughs on soil carbon sequestration through the International Research Consortium (IRC) on soil carbon focused on the 4 pillars of the SRA:

-TOPIC 1 - Frontier Research: unlocking the potential of Soil Carbon
+Pillar 1 – Frontiers research: unlocking the potential of soil carbon

 Figure 1: Vision for a Global framework published in Global Change Biology (P. Smith et al., August 2019).